joachim-gassen/accframe/README.md

 # accframe: Using Large Language Models to Explore Contextualization Effects in Economics-Based Accounting Experiments

+This is the code and data repository to the paper:

+> Fikir Worku Edossa, Joachim Gassen, and Victor S. Maas (2024): Using Large Language Models to Explore Contextualization Effects in Economics-Based Accounting Experiments.
+[SSRN Working Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4891763).

 ## Idea

 We study how large language models (LLMs) react on business context framing in classic economics-based accounting experiments.
 Similar to other applied fields, experiments in the area of accounting, while building on economic or psychological theories, regularly feature context framing, often without hypothesizing or even discussing its effects on the experimental findings.
 As an emerging literature indicates that LLMs show behavior in experimental settings that is similar to humans while being sensitive to framing, we use these models to assess the context framing effects in seminal economics-based accounting studies.